nrwl/nx/docs/shared/guides/environment-variables.md

 }
 ```

+{% callout type="note" title="Optimize" %}
-> You can also customize your webpack configuration, similar to using `DefinePlugin` above.
-This approach will require
-> post-processing the `index.html` file, and is out of scope for this guide.
+You can also customize your webpack configuration, similar to using `DefinePlugin` above.
+This approach will require post-processing the `index.html` file, and is out of scope for this guide.
+{% /callout %}

 ## Summary